enricrabasseda/DILabHelmholtzOrganoid/README.md

 To run some inference cases with the fine-tuned models you can use the notebook `/notebooks/inference_demo.ipynb`.
 Please save the images on the right folder `/datasets/` and provide a box prompt for a correct usage of the models.

-In this notebook it is also possible to compare the results of organoid detection for a fine-tuned model, MedSAM and SAM ViT-Large.∫
+In this notebook it is also possible to compare the results of organoid detection for a fine-tuned model, MedSAM and SAM ViT-Large.